-In response to the movement for paid sick days across Canada, the governments of BC, Manitoba, Ontario and Halifax have delivered a few temporary and government subsidized paid sick days.
+In response to the movement for paid sick days across Canada, the governments of BC, Manitoba, Ontario and Nova Scotia have delivered a few temporary and government subsidized paid sick days.
 Spring Magazine spoke with emergency physician Gaibrie Stephen about why all workers need permanent and employer-paid sick days.

 How does the denial of paid sick days affect the pandemic, based on your experience as an emergency physician in one of the region’s hotspots?